photoprism/photoprism-docs/docs/known-issues.md

 If a [local password](user-guide/users/cli.md#changing-a-password) has been set for an account, you can remove it by running the `photoprism passwd --rm [username]` command [in a terminal](getting-started/docker-compose.md#command-line-interface).
 Alternatively, [super admins](user-guide/users/roles.md) can set the account password to a long random value through the [UI](user-guide/users/index.md#changing-passwords) or [CLI](user-guide/users/cli.md#changing-a-password) to effectively prevent local authentication.

+Please also note that you cannot [change the authentication provider](user-guide/users/cli.md#command-options) of your own account [through the Admin UI](user-guide/users/index.md#editing-user-details), so you don't accidentally lock yourself out e.g. by setting it to "none".

 ## Face Recognition

 ### Legacy Hardware ###